-- 3. Complete filling of tank with fresh water. - 4.
+- 2. Complete filling of tank with fresh water. - 3.
 Open each faucet in the coach and run the water until a distinct odor of chlorine can be detected in the water discharged.
-Do not forget the hot water faucets.

-- 5. Let the system stand at least 4 hours when disinfecting with 50 ppm residual chlorine.
-If a shorter time period is desired, then a 100 ppm chlorine concentration should be allowed to stand in the system for at least 1 hour.

-- 6. Drain the fresh water tank.

-- 7. Refill the tank with fresh water.

-- 8. Open each faucet again and run fresh water to flush chlorinated water from the lines.
+Do not forget the hot water faucets. - 4.
+Let the system stand at least 4 hours when disinfecting with 50 ppm residual chlorine.
+If a shorter time period is desired, then a 100 ppm chlorine concentration should be allowed to stand in the system for at least 1 hour. - 5.
+Drain the water tank and refill with fresh water. - 6.
+Open each faucet again and run fresh water to flush chlorinated water from the lines.
 Run the water until there is no odor of chlorine detected in the water discharged.
 Do not forget the hot water faucets.

-- 9. Water system is now disinfected.
+(You may need to leave a hot water faucet open for some time to flush the water heater (if equipped) with clean water.
+You may also want to turn the water heater off until this is done to avoid wasting energy trying to heat - "unused" water).7.
+Water system is now disinfected.